lee-vivian/platformer/README.md

 Help this hungry turtle cross the city and collect pizza with his awesome ninja jumping skills.
 Cowabunga!

+Generate new levels from existing examples to extend the adventure.

 Hot keys:
 - **Arrow Keys** or **WASD** to move the turtle
 - **q** to quit game